Smoke Alarm Beeping But No Smoke?

 End of lifespan or unit is old.

 Smoke alarms last 8-10 years, depending on the brand.
 Units this old can start false alarms as sensors degrade.
-Check the manufacture date—replacement is recommended if it is near the end of its life.
+Check the manufacturer’s date—replacement is recommended if it is near the end of its life.

 Dust or insects clogged in vents.